 Project Summary Project Title Please give the full title of your proposed project.
 Maximum 20 words.
-Scientific Please select which category best describes your application out of "Physical Categorisation Sciences" or "Biological Sciences".
-For multidisciplinary projects, please select the category which is the best fit.
-This categorisation will help to determine which of the two committees assesses your application.
-Subject Group Please select the subject group that most closely reflects the research area of the Subject Group research proposal from the drop-down menu.
-Subject Area Please select one or more subject areas that most clearly defines the research Subject Area area of the research proposal from the subject sub-category list Lay Summary Please provide a lay summary of your proposed project.
+Named Collaborators Please provide the names and organisations of collaborators Subject Group Please select the subject group that most closely reflects the research area of the research proposal from the drop-down menu.
+Subject Area Please select one or more subject areas that most clearly defines the research area of the research proposal from the subject sub-category list Primary Committee If your research proposal spans the remit of both Faraday Committees, please select the Committee you consider most appropriate.
+Lay Summary Please provide a lay summary of your proposed project.
 This should be understandable by a lay person.
 Explain why you have chosen to work in this subject area and what it is about your proposed research that you find particularly exciting, interesting or important.
 If applicable, please also explain the potential impact or wider benefits to society of your research.
 Plain text only maximum of 250 words.
-Collaborations Please provide details of any collaborative arrangements that currently exist to support this proposed research, including the names of your collaborators